Resetting the Optimizer in Deep RL: An Empirical Study: Experiments

 \section{Experiments}

-For our case study, we chose the standard Atari benchmark~\citep{bellemare2017distributional}, and also chose the popular Rainbow algorithm~\citep{rainbow}, which fruitfully combined a couple of important techniques in learning the value function.
-This combination resulted in Rainbow being the state-of-the-art algorithm, one that still remains a competitive baseline.
-We used the most popular implementation of Rainbow, namely the one in the Dopamine framework~\citep{dopamine}, and followed exactly the same experimental protocol as the Dopamine did.
-Whenever we change a parameter from the Dopamine protocol, we will explicitly mention the modification.
+We chose the standard Atari benchmark~\citep{bellemare2017distributional} to perform our study, and also chose the popular Rainbow agent~\citep{rainbow}, which fruitfully combined a couple of important techniques in learning the value function.
+This combination resulted in Rainbow being the state-of-the-art agent, one that remains a competitive baseline to this day.
+We used the most popular implementation of Rainbow, namely the one in the Dopamine framework~\citep{dopamine}, and followed Dopamine's experimental protocol.

 Note that other than the popular Dopamine baseline~\citep{dopamine}, we checked the second most popular implementations of DQN and Rainbow on Github, namely \href{Github.com/devsisters/DQN-tensorflow}{\text{Github.com/devsisters/DQN-tensorflow}} and \href{Github.com/Kaixhin/Rainbow}{Github.com/Kaixhin/Rainbow}, and found that resetting is absent in these implementations as well.
 Lack of resetting is thus not an oversight of the Dopamine implementation, but the standard practice in numerous Deep RL implementations.